mutant-remix/mutant-remix/README.md

 ```

 ### Prerequisites
 This repository has no warranty and has only been tested with Arch Linux.
-Windows users may need to use WSL/Cygwin or update the scripts to work with Windows.
+Windows users may need to use WSL and users of other distributions may need to use Docker.

 Check out the [contributing guide](./CONTRIBUTING.md) for a more comprehensive explanation.